amcz/hysplit_metdata/README.md

-# hysplit_metdata_cds
+# get_era5_cds
 Code to download ERA5 meteorological data from ECMWF that will suitable for converting to ARL format for ingestion into HYSPLIT.
 The downloaded grib files will be suitable for use with the era52arl program available with the HYSPLIT distribution.

-hysplit_metdata_cds uses cdsapi module from Copernicus Data Service.
+get_era5_cds uses cdsapi module from Copernicus Data Service.
-ERA5 will  only be available through the cdsapi after February 28, 2019.
+ERA5 is now  only available through the cdsapi after. ecmwf-api is no longer supported.
-If you are using ecmwf-api see below.

 PYTHON 3.x
 Written to run on linux operating system